adobe-type-tools/drawBotProofing/README.md

 ### `textProof.py`

 Creates example paragraphs corresponding to a given character set.
-Either prints a single page with random subset of the charset, or consumes the full charset systematically, to create a multipage document.
+Default mode is creating single-page PDF with a random subset of the requested charset, alternatively a full charset can be consumed systematically, to show as many characters as possible.

 Known bug:
-line spacing may become inconsistent (this is a macOS limitation caused by the vertical metrics in a given fallback font.)
+line spacing may become inconsistent if a character set beyond the font’s character support is requested (this is a macOS limitation caused by the vertical metrics in a given fallback font).

 Input: folder containing fonts, or single font file.